SQL – Create Database and Table

 CREATE DATABASE SchoolDB;

--- Step 2: Select the database to use
+-- Step 2: Switch to the database

 USE SchoolDB;